Asheq/vim-config/ref-summary/motion.md

 *Example*: `de` - delete to end of word.

-Instead of first giving the operator and then a motion you can use Visual mode: mark the start of the text with "v", move the cursor to the end of the text that is to be affected and then hit the operator.
+Instead of first giving the operator and then a motion you can use Visual mode: mark the start of the text with `v`, move the cursor to the end of the text that is to be affected and then hit the operator.
 Visual mode has limited redo functionality.